jpvelez/transit-future/_posts/2013-09-30-solutionnn.md

 image: transitmap2
 ---

-## Over the years, Chicagoans have dreamed up dozens of game changing transit projects.
+## Over the years, the region has dreamed up dozens of game changing transit projects.

 ## Due to lack of funding, those plans have gathered dust.